 Level I - Community: Is 0.5 credit course scheduled in the student's second academic year.

 Level II A & B: Each rotation is equivalent to 12 weeks and is worth 12 credits.
 There are no restrictions as to the type of site but students must do one of the Level II rotations with an adult population.
-In the IL campus Program, the Level II rotations are placed in the summer and fall quarters of the third year.
-In the AZ Campus Program, the rotations are placed in the Spring-II and Fall-III quarters.
+The Level II rotations are placed in the summer and fall quarters of the third year.
 Students complete level II rotations no later than the third week in December and graduate once all requirements are complete.

 Prior to enrollment in the fieldwork courses, students must ensure they are current in the following requirements:

-Adherence to the Essential Skills and Abilities noted in the Occupational Therapy Program Manual is also required for Fieldwork.
+Essential Skills and Abilities noted in the Occupational Therapy Program Manual are also required for Fieldwork.

 The therapist's appearance influences patient, client, family and staff reactions to her or him.
-Students on fieldwork assignments are expected to forego individual tastes and preferences that are not in keeping with professional standards.
+Fieldwork students are expected to maintain professional standards of dress and grooming.
 Identification (ID) badges are required for entrance to all fieldwork settings.
 Students are required to wear either their MWU ID badge or an ID badge provided by the fieldwork site during the time they are on a fieldwork assignment.